 While Ant Middleton is no longer on the show, he's been replaced by former US Marine Rudy Reyes, who'll be bringing an American twist to this year's season.

 Arriving alongside him is fellow American and former Navy Seal Remi Adeleke, who'll be teaming up with existing instructors Jason Fox and Mark Billingham to put the 20 new recruits through their paces in the Jordanian desert.

-Here’s everything you need to know about the SAS: Who Dares Wins 2021 instructors and the brand new DS.
+As the series gets ready to launch, here's everything you need to know about the SAS: Who Dares Wins 2022 instructors.